 If you are seeking funding, make sure that your business plan is realistic, is well thought-out and detailed.
 Any bank manager or business angel that you pitch to will be scrutinizing your figures.
 Be prepared and do your research.
 Don’t over-exaggerate your abilities or be too optimistic.
 You want your potential funding sources to have confidence in your ability to succeed.

 Angel investors can be an alternate source of funding compared to your run of the mill bank.
 Business angels invest their own cash into ventures that they think will give them a solid return.
 Angels don’t just invest in a business idea, they primarily invest in you and your ability to get the job done.

 Ensure that your pitch is polished and be ready to answer any questions that they may have.
 A business angel is an exceptional asset to have.
-Not only do they have access to cash, but they also have the relationships and industry specific expertise to help you succeed.
+Not only do they have access to cash, but they also have relationships and industry-specific expertise to help you succeed.